 You can view the dining menu at Aphrodites Lodge here.
-I think its a shame that they don't have a more extensive menu available for the evening time as I feel as though this is a hotel that could really benefit from that.
-We wouldn't have eaten out if there were a better range of choices for our evening meal and would have stayed in to get more of the spa hotel experience.
+I think its a shame that they don’t have a more extensive menu available for the evening time as I feel as though this is a hotel that could really benefit from that.
+I wouldn’t have eaten out if there were a better range of choices for our evening meal and would have stayed in to get more of the spa hotel experience.

-We booked the Acacia Suite and Hot Tub Room on the first floor and were certainly not disappointed with our choice!
+I booked the Acacia Suite and Hot Tub Room on the first floor and were certainly not disappointed with our choice!

 The main door to the room leads into the bedroom and seating area which is huge!
 There’s a fabulous view from the bedroom and the whole room feels really light and airy, perfect on a sunny spring day.

 Tea and coffee making facilities were provided with a great selection to choose from, including hot chocolate which was delicious before going to sleep!
-The room had a sofa and small coffee table too which I was so tempted to turn around so that we could enjoy a cuppa looking out onto the Lake District countryside!
+The room had a sofa and small coffee table too which I was so tempted to turn around so that I could enjoy a cuppa looking out onto the Lake District countryside!